microsoft/Megatron-DeepSpeed/README.md

 ## BERT Pretraining

 The `examples/pretrain_bert.sh` script runs single GPU 345M parameter BERT pretraining.
 Debugging is the primary use for single GPU training, as the code base and command line arguments are optimized for highly distributed training.
 Most of the arguments are fairly self-explanatory.
 By default, the learning rate decays linearly over the training iterations starting at `--lr` to a minimum set by `--min-lr` over `--lr-decay-iters` iterations.
 The fraction of training iterations used for warmup is set by `--lr-warmup-fraction`.
-While this is single GPU training, the batch size specified by `--micro-batch-size` is a single forward-backward path batch-size and the code will perform gradient accumulation steps until it reaches `global-batch-size` whcih is the batch size per iteration.
+While this is single GPU training, the batch size specified by `--micro-batch-size` is a single forward-backward path batch-size and the code will perform gradient accumulation steps until it reaches `global-batch-size` which is the batch size per iteration.
 The data is partitioned into a 949:50:1 ratio for training/validation/test sets (default is 969:30:1).
 This partitioning happens on the fly, but is consistent across runs with the same random seed (1234 by default, or specified manually with `--seed`).
 We use `train-iters` as the training iterations requested.
 Alternatively, one can provide `--train-samples` which is total number of samples to train on.
 If this option is present, then instead of providing `--lr-decay-iters`, one will need to provide `--lr-decay-samples`.

 The logging, checkpoint-saving, and evaluation intervals are specified.
 Checkpointing the activations facilitates the training of larger models and/or batches.
 Note that the `--data-path` now includes the additional `_text_sentence` suffix added in preprocessing, but does not include the file extensions.